jmillxyz/Win32-OpenSSH-wiki/Project-Status.md

  - Syncing Win32 fork with the latest changes from OpenSSH main repo.
 Windows fork is being maintained up-to-date with upstream repo.
  - Code cleanup and refactoring - Common OpenSSH code is cleaned up and ready to take upstream.
 Changes in [this](https://github.com/PowerShell/openssh-portable/tree/latestw) branch are ready for community feedback.
  - Automated build and validation system - automated Windows builds, unittest and E2E test runs is now enabled.
+ - Evaluated Microsoft CNG support in OpenSSH.
+Since this requires significant crypto interface refactoring, its decided to switch to LibreSSL (in place of OpenSSL).

 #### Work in progress
  - Adding test coverage for POSIX compat library.
  - Conversation with upstream community - seeking their feedback and evaluating integration plans.
 PR posted [here](https://github.com/openssh/openssh-portable/pull/63)
- - Evaluating support Windows CNG crypto library instead of OpenSSL.
+ - Penetration Testing OpenSSH for Windows.
+See [here](https://blogs.msdn.microsoft.com/powershell/2017/05/01/openssh-security-testing-kick-off/) for the blog post.

 #### Work in pipeline
  - SAL annotate Win32 specific code.
 Run static analysis.
 Tracked [here] (https://github.com/PowerShell/Win32-OpenSSH/issues/329).